A Gazetteer for the United States and Canada

 Regional Codes ...

 For statistical purposes, the US Census Bureau has divided the country into four Regions.
-Burbank is located in Region #4 (the West Region).
+Burbank would have been located in Region #4 (the West Region).

 In turn, the US Census Bureau has further divided each Region into Divisions.
-Burbank is located in Division #8 (the Mountain Division).
+Burbank would have been located in Division #8 (the Mountain Division).

 The Office of Management and Budget (OMB) has created ten Federal Regions.
-Burbank is located in Region VIII (Region 8).
+Burbank would have been located in Region VIII (Region 8).

 The Federal Emergency Management Agency (FEMA) has created ten Management Regions.
-Burbank is located in Region VIII (Region 8).
+Burbank would have been located in Region VIII (Region 8).